4S1ght/Soybean/README.md

 **Note:** Soybean is written in TypeScript from the ground up.
 No external types module is required.

 # Configuration
-Similar Vite or the TS compiler, Soybean is a CLI tool, that allows you to create a boilerplate configuration file like so:
+Similar to Vite or the TS compiler, Soybean is a CLI tool that lets you easily create a boilerplate configuration file:

 ```
 soybean init